townsend75/Portfolio-4/README.md

 ## Deployment

-The site was deployed to GitHub Pages.
+The site was deployed to Heroku.
 The steps to deploy are as follows:

 - In the [GitHub Repository](https://github.com/townsend75/Portfolio-4), navigate to the Settings tab
 - From the source section drop-down menu, select the Main Branch, then click "Save".